Kopelson/MVC_Handlebar_Burger_Joint/README.md

-# MVC Handlebar Burger Joint
+# MVC Handlebar Burger Joint :

-## Description
-MVC Handlebar Burger Joint is a restaurant app that lets users input the names of burgers they'd like to eat.
+This restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.
 Each burger in the burger list also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page to the devoured list.
 The app will store every burger in a database, whether devoured or not.

 ## Table of Contents